-Hoy’s Koppie is a historical contour hiking path with panoramic views of Hermanus, the Fernkloof Mountains, and Walker Bay.
+Hoy’s Koppie is a historical contour hiking path with sweeping panoramic views of Hermanus, the Fernkloof Mountains, and Walker Bay.
 It sticks up like a big bump near the main part of the Hermanus business district.
 The rock outcroppings are stunning and “because of the koppie’s orientation”, different varieties of fynbos grow on either side.

 Formerly known as Klipkop (Stone Hill), Hoy’s Koppie has an old cave of the same name.
 “Artefacts and debris found by two archaeological expeditions put the age at between 250 000 and 50 000 years old.
 Rudimentary scraping tools from the Middle Stone Age were found in both scientific excavations.”